How to Prepare for the Casper Test to Get Into Medical School (2026)

 • The first response balances compassion for Vanessa with responsibility for the team.
 The respondent also demonstrates that they can communicate well and interact in socially appropriate ways.

 • The second and third responses tackle the other perspective.
-These answers illustrate that the respondent is able to take accountability for their actions and work to find solutions to difficult problems, indicating the resilience and adaptability that is necessary for physicians.
+These answers illustrate that the respondent is able to take accountability for their actions and work to find solutions to difficult problems, indicating the resilience and adaptability that are necessary for physicians.

 Casper practice question #7: Sexual harassment